chinapedia/wikipedia.abstract.en/Page/Belize.md

 Demographics

-BZEBOYS_o.jpg

 Belize's population is estimated to be 360,346 in 2017.[97]
 Belize's total fertility rate in 2009 was 3.6 children per woman.
 Its birth rate was 27.33 births/1,000 population, and the death rate was 5.8 deaths/1,000 population.[98]
 Substantial ethnic-demographic shift has been occurring since 1980 when Creoles/Mestizo ratio has shifted from 58/48 to now at 26/53, with Creoles moving to the US and Mestizo birth rate and entry from El Salvador.
 Woods, Composition and Distribution of Ethnic Groups in Belize 1997

 Ethnic groups

 The Maya

-Maya children The Maya are thought to have been in Belize and the Yucatán region since the second millennium BC; however, much of Belize's original Maya population was wiped out by conflicts between constantly warring tribes.
+The Maya are thought to have been in Belize and the Yucatán region since the second millennium BC; however, much of Belize's original Maya population was wiped out by conflicts between constantly warring tribes.
 There were many who died of disease after contact and invasion by Europeans.
 Three Maya groups now inhabit the country: The Yucatec (who came from Yucatán, Mexico, to escape the savage Caste War of the 1840s), the Mopan (indigenous to Belize but were forced out to Guatemala by the British for raiding settlements; they returned to Belize to evade enslavement by the Guatemalans in the 19th century), and Q'eqchi' (also fled from slavery in Guatemala in the 19th century).[99]
 The latter groups are chiefly found in the Toledo District.
 The Maya speak their native languages and Spanish, and are also fluent in English and Belize Kriol.

 Creoles